As fun and cool as they are, the evergreen two-wheelers must be operated with extreme care. The motorcycle accident facts might surprise you.

 - Not following traffic rules and laws

 Head industries are the most common injuries suffered by motorcycle riders, and this can be greatly mitigated by simply wearing a helmet.
-In fact, by the National Highway Traffic Safety Administration (NHTSA) found that helmets are about 37 percent effective at preventing motorcycle deaths and a whopping 67 percent effective at preventing brain injuries.
+In fact, a study by the National Highway Traffic Safety Administration (NHTSA) found that helmets are about 37 percent effective at preventing motorcycle deaths and a whopping 67 percent effective at preventing brain injuries.

 Here are even more shocking yet sobering motorcycle accident facts: